Trade directory · Anchorage metro · Alaska

 Permit Requirements

-Anchorage requires permits for electrical, plumbing, and structural work regardless of project size.
+Anchorage requires permits for electrical, plumbing, and structural work.
 Minor repairs under $500 typically exempt.
-Permits obtained through Municipality of Anchorage Building Safety Department.
+Building permits required for additions, major renovations.
+Contact Anchorage Building Safety Department for specific project requirements.

 §3